Karuizawa Forest Seasons Villa: A Private Retreat Near Tokyo

 Nagasaki Hotels

-Many three-star accommodations cost under 10,000 yen a night.
-Our recommendations for reasonable hotels include the JR Kyushu Hotel Nagasaki inside the station, the simple but modern Richmond Hotel Shianbashi, which has a coin laundromat, the popular Hotel Forza near Shinchi Chinatown, and the cost-effective S-Peria Hotel.
+For budget-conscious travelers, excellent three-star choices (often under 10,000 yen) include the transit-friendly JR Kyushu Hotel Nagasaki inside the station, the modern Richmond Hotel Shianbashi, the highly rated Hotel Forza near Chinatown, and the cost-effective S-Peria Hotel.

 Written by